 Thinking back to what I said that night I cannot help but chuckle to myself: What a load of hogwash!
 We were young, we wanted to meet other teenagers, spend time together, dance to different types of music, go places our classmates at home had never been to.
 But by doing so we did exactly what I had talked about that night: We created bonds between individuals which have become elements of a large web of friendship and understanding linking two neighbouring countries – at last.

 An Exchange student from Germany to the USA in 1988/89 and to Poland in the fall of 1990

-We hope that this story will inspire you to take a look at your life, how your YFU experience has shaped your decisions and personal growth.
+We hope that this story will inspire you to take a look at your life, how your YFU experience has shaped your decisions, personal growth and friendships.
 We will be pleased to read and share your story within the YFU community.